nexendrie/nexendrie.gitlab.io/index.md

 Repositories
 ------------

-Most of the project's repositories are hosted on both GitHub: https://github.com/nexendrie and GitLab: https://gitlab.com/nexendrie/.
-Among the exceptions are our Docker images and sources for this site.
+Almost all of the project's repositories are hosted on both GitHub: https://github.com/nexendrie and GitLab: https://gitlab.com/nexendrie/.
+The only exception is sources for this site.
 All development takes place on GitLab (where issues and pull/merge should be created).
 The repositories on GitHub are just mirrors.

 Used stuff
 ----------